 Tasting is simply a matter of paying attention and becoming more sensitive to the nuances of flavor.
-The knowledge of sensory evaluation is important not only for professional tasters but also for daily olive oil consumers who want to know exactly what they are eating.
+The knowledge of sensory analysis is important not only for professional tasters but also for daily olive oil consumers who want to know exactly what they are eating.

 During this workshop you will learn everything about:

 The basic principles of olive oil tasting and sensory analysis.